+PROFESSOR CARROLL.

-PROFESSOR CARROLL. - 606 EVANGELISM.
+606 EVANGELISM.
 An exhaustive treatment of the principles governing effective evangelism, both public and personal.
 The threefold division of this course is as follows: (A) The messengers; (B) the message; (C) the method.
 Prescribed, third year, one hour.
-PROFESSOR L. S. CHAFER. - 611 WRITTEN MINISTRY.
-Exercises in writing of sermons and articles for publication.
-Themes on Scriptural subjects to be submitted by each student at regular intervals for criticism as to form, style, and construction.
-Text: Handbook of English Composition, Wooley.
-Elective, two hours.
+PROFESSOR L. S. CHAFER.